-FCC Identifies OnGo Spectrum
+FCC Identifies CBRS Spectrum

-The FCC identified the 150 MHz of spectrum in the 3.5 GHz band reserved exclusively for U.S. Navy radars as underutilized.
+The FCC identified the 150 MHz of spectrum in the 3.5 GHz band reserved exclusively for US Navy radars as underutilized.
 Clearly this band was only sparsely used along U.S. coastlines, and could be reused/shared if proper interference protection could be proved for incumbent users.
 The FCC coordinated with the Department of Defense (DoD), the National Telecommunications and Information Administration (NTIA), and commercial industry to approve the Environmental Sensing Capabilities (ESC).
-This is a network of sensors along the coast that listen for radars connected with a national database coordinating all users of OnGo/radio channels e.g. the Spectrum Access System (SAS).
+This is a network of sensors along the coast that listen for radars connected with a national database coordinating all users of CBRS radio channels e.g. the Spectrum Access System (SAS).
 This approach ensures protection for the radars and allows maximum (real-time) flexibility for all users.

-Further, the FCC wanted to ensure maximum adoption and utilization of OnGo.
-Industry groups representing the Mobile Network Operators (MNOs) and the Wi-Fi industry lobbied for control of the entire OnGo band.
-The FCC ultimately decided to auction 7 of the 15 channels Priority Access Licenses (PAL) raising over \$4.6 billion during the summer of 2020.
-The remaining 8 OnGo channels will remain General Authorized Access (GAA) for enterprise use.
+Further, the FCC wanted to ensure maximum adoption and utilization of CBRS.
+The 3.5 GHz CBRS band has been valued at \$15.6 billion and opens the door to a huge market opportunity for Mobile Network Operators (MNOs), enterprises, industrial players, and the broader U.S. economy.
+Industry groups representing the MNOs and the Wi-Fi industry lobbied for control of the entire CBRS band.
+The FCC ultimately decided to auction 7 of the 15 CBRS channels Priority Access Licenses (PAL) in June 2020.
+The remaining 8 CBRS channels will remain General Authorized Access (GAA).
 There will be no unlicensed users, but GAA is available to anyone - given professional network installation and proper registration with a SAS.